 We may never know Gfeller’s motivation, but he left behind something remarkable: a vast record of the streetscapes of the U.S. and Canada in the late 20th century.
 “Gfeller’s obituary stated, ‘He liked to take photographs of old buildings,’” says O’Neill.
 “A monumental understatement.”

 Atlas Obscura has a selection of Gfeller’s work; more can be viewed on the Gfeller Collection website.

-*Correction: An earlier version of this article misspelled the name of the town where Gfeller lived.
-It is Camas, not Camus.
-Additionally, Camas is located outside Portland, Oregon, as opposed to Portland, Washington.
+*Correction: An earlier version of this article misstated the location of Camas.
+It is outside Portland, Oregon, as opposed to Portland, Washington.